AntonyNeal/sw_website/CLAIRE-HNRY-SETUP-RECIPE.md

 - ✅ Complete HNRY account setup
 - ✅ Verify your account
-- ✅ Enable card payments
+- ✅ Set up HNRY PayID
 - ✅ Send Julian admin invitation

-### Once Julian Has Access 🛠️

-- ✅ Julian will explore integration options
-- ✅ Julian will set up payment flow
+### For Booking Tracking 📊

+- ✅ Access to SimplyBook.me (already have)
+- ✅ HNRY admin access to verify deposits
+- ✅ Communication about booking policy changes
-- ✅ You'll test together
+- ✅ Monthly review of invoice vs deposits
-- ✅ Julian will help troubleshoot issues

 ---

-## Summary: Why HNRY-Only Works Perfectly 🎯
+## Summary: Why This Setup Works Perfectly 🎯

-**HNRY handles everything:**
+**HNRY handles your money:**

-- ✅ Payment processing (card payments at no extra cost)
+- ✅ Receives deposits from clients (PayID)
+- ✅ Tracks cash income (you log it)
-- ✅ Tax calculations and payments (income tax, GST, ACC)
+- ✅ Calculates and pays your taxes
+- ✅ Acts as your accountant
+- ✅ Provides financial reports

+**Julian handles the tech:**

-- ✅ Accounting and reporting
+- ✅ Booking website and management
+- ✅ Tracking all bookings automatically
-- ✅ Professional invoicing
+- ✅ Monthly invoicing (20% platform fee)
+- ✅ Reconciliation and reporting
-- ✅ Expense tracking
+- ✅ Technical support

 **Benefits:**

-- 🚀 One service instead of two
+- 🚀 Simple payment process (PayID + cash)
-- 💰 Lower fees (saves ~$17 per $500 booking vs Stripe+HNRY)
+- 💰 No credit card fees
-- 📊 Everything in one place
+- 📊 Everything tracked automatically
-- 😌 Julian as admin to help manage
+- 😌 Focus on photography, not admin
-- ⏰ More time to focus on your business
+- ⏰ More time for creative work

 ---

-Good luck! 🍀 HNRY gives you professional payment processing AND automatic tax handling - the perfect all-in-one solution! 💳✨📊
+Good luck! 🍀 HNRY tracks your income and taxes automatically - just send clients your PayID and log cash payments! 💳✨📊

 - Julian 👨‍💻